 cmd: printf "\n[gateway]\n allow_unknown_gateways=true\n" >> /etc/chirpstack/chirpstack.toml

-- name: Setup postgresql for chirpstack
+- name: Setup sqlite for chirpstack

 groups: